-- Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be things like targeted work, additional support) and letting the SENCo know as necessary. - Writing individual pupil passports and/or support plans.
-Sharing and reviewing these with parents at least once each term and planning for the next term. - Ensuring that all staff working with your child in school are helped to deliver the planned work/programme for your child, so they can achieve the best possible progress.
+- Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be things like targeted work, additional support) and letting the AHT Inclusion know as necessary. - Writing individual profiles and sharing and reviewing these with parents at least once each term and planning for the next term. - Ensuring that all staff working with your child in school are helped to deliver the planned work/programme for your child, so they can achieve the best possible progress.
 This may involve the use of additional adults, outside specialist help and specially planned work and resources. - Ensuring that the school's SEND Policy is followed in their classroom and for all the pupils they teach with any SEND.